Understanding AWS Lambda scaling and throughput

 - 09:03: The application continues to handle the sustained 5000 requests.
 The burst concurrency quota rises to 500.

 - 09:04: The application sees another spike in traffic, this time unexpected.
 3,000 new sustained requests arrive, a combination of 8,000 requests.
-5,000 requests use the existing runtime environments.
+5,000 requests use the existing execution environments.
 Lambda uses the now available burst concurrency of 1,000 to create new environments to handle the additional load.
 1,000 requests are throttled as there is not enough burst concurrency.
 Another 1,000 requests are throttled as the account concurrency quota has been reached.

 - 09:05: Lambda scales by another 500 concurrent requests.
 The application can now handle 6,500 requests.
 500 requests are throttled as there is not enough burst concurrency.
 1,000 requests are still throttled as the account concurrency quota has been reached.